intelligent-environments-lab/occupancy_BT/README.md

 # Occupcny detection by Bluetooth device tracking

-This repository is for explaining the Bluetooth based occupancy detection system using Raspberry Pi.
+This repository is for the Bluetooth based occupancy detection system using Raspberry Pi.

 The repository is structed as follows:
-- `Individual Presence`:
+- `Individual Presence`: The l2ping command is used.
+The system sends packets to pre-defined occupant devices.
+If a positive return signal is received, then it is considered as occupied, otherwise unoccupied.
-- `Crowd Density`:
+- `Crowd Density`: The lescan command is used.
+Every one minute, Raspberry Pi logs the number of advertising Bluetooth devices with hashed MAC addresses.

 <!---
 ## `Individual Presence` folder